albertogomezz/NodeJS_Express_MongoDB_Angular/README.md

 </ul>

 <h3>Search</h3>
-<p>El module of search, is present both in the home and in the shop of the application. <br>
+<p>The module of search, is present in the shop of the application. <br>
   In it, you can search for the desired product by name.
 This search engine redirects <br>
-  to the shop section, applying the desired filter.</p>
+  to the shop section, applying the desired filter name.</p>

 <h3>Login</h3>
 <p>The web application also consists of a login module where the user can create an account and log in with it.